SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs

-Another promising avenue is the development of adaptive auditing and drift detection methods tailored to SME environments.
-Unlike static compliance checks, adaptive auditing supports continuous monitoring, enabling SMEs to stay aligned with evolving ethical standards and regulatory requirements without relying on constant external oversight.
-Research can advance this by designing lightweight systems that detect data drift, concept drift, and ethical risks in real time, allowing vulnerabilities to be addressed before they escalate into systemic failures.
-Beyond the technical dimension, interdisciplinary collaboration is equally vital.
-Insights from social sciences, business studies, and ethics can help uncover how organisational culture, employee trust, and stakeholder values influence AI adoption, ensuring that technological innovations evolve into socially responsible solutions that reflect the practical realities of SMEs.
+Another promising direction is the creation of drift detection and adaptive auditing techniques suited to SME environments.
+Adaptive auditing, in contrast to static compliance checks, facilitates ongoing monitoring, allowing SMEs to remain compliant with evolving legal and ethical requirements without continuously depending on external supervision.
+By creating lightweight systems that identify ethical risks, data drift, and concept drift in real time, research can progress this and address vulnerabilities before they become systemic failures.
+In addition to the technical aspect, interdisciplinary cooperation is equally important.
+Social sciences, business studies, and ethics insights can help reveal how stakeholder values, employee trust, and organizational culture affect the adoption of AI.